-The ageing analysis indicate that the debtors from June 2016 to June 2019 were increasing and the factors that relate to the imminent increase of consumer debt in uThukela district municipality were as follows:
+The ageing analysis indicate that the debtors from 2017/2018 financial year to 2019/2020 were increasing and the factors that relate to the imminent increase of consumer debt in uThukela district municipality were as follows:

-- ✓ Water leaks due to poor infrastructure - ✓ Faulty meters that give ridiculous consumptions - ✓ Classification of indigent customers- (e.g. pensioners not classified as indigent customers ) - ✓ Credit control & debt collection policies not implemented - ✓ Billing information / data not accurate -( e.g. when the system keep on billing customers that are no longer exist)
+- ✓ Water leaks due to poor infrastructure - ✓ Faulty meters that give ridiculous consumptions - ✓ Classification of indigent customers- (e.g. pensioners not classified as indigent customers) - ✓ Credit control & debt collection policies not implemented - ✓ Billing information / data not accurate -(e.g. when the system keep on billing customers that are no longer exist)

-Strategies in place to reduce consumer debt in uThukela district municipality is explained below:
+Strategies in place to reduce consumer debt in uThukela district municipality are explained below:

-- ✓ Conduct meter audits on regularly basis - ✓ Replacing faulty meters - ✓ Implementation of indigent policies & awareness campaign on indigents through ward councillors - ✓ Implementing an effective credit control & debt collection policies - ✓ Data cleansing (the municipality has already started with the data cleansing project and field workers were appointed to collect data from customers)
+- ✓ Conduct meter audits on regularly basis - ✓ Replacing faulty meters - ✓ Implementation of indigent policies & awareness campaign on indigents through ward councillors - ✓ Implementing an effective credit control & debt collection policies - ✓ Data cleansing (the municipality has already started with the data cleansing project and field workers were appointed to collect data from customers) - ✓ Appointment of the Service Provider who is assisting the Revenue section with debt management.